LCC-CIT/CIS195-CourseMaterials/CIS195_GettingStarted_Book.md

 In order to create web pages for this class, you will need access to a computer that can run a code editor like [Visual Studio Code](https://code.visualstudio.com/) (pretty much any computer can) and have a good internet connection.

-In order to be successful, you must devote at least 14 hours a week to learning activities.
-This includes 4 hours in class, participating in the Zoom live-stream, or watching recordings of the lectures; plus at least 10 hours studying and *having fun making web pages!*
+In order to be successful, you must devote at least 12 hours a week to learning activities.
+This includes 4 hours either: in class, on Zoom in real-time, or watching Zoom recordings; plus at least 8 hours studying and *having fun making web pages!*

 ------